stephenh/stephenh.github.com/_posts/2010-07-22-dammit-mysql.markdown

 Unfortunately, [RDS](http://aws.amazon.com/rds/) is awesome, and RDS uses MySQL.

 I, and [many others](http://developer.amazonwebservices.com/connect/thread.jspa?threadID=37834), are pulling for Amazon to add PostgreSQL support.
 Maybe with the first-class replication in the 9.0 release, it will happen sooner rather than later.
+I can hope.